 Emad Hassan was abducted by bounty hunters while studying in Pakistan and sold to US forces for $5,000.
 A simple mistake in the confusion of interrogation sealed his fate – he told his interrogators he knew about ‘Al Qa’idah’, referring to a small village with that name near his hometown in Yemen.
-Emad was then taken to Guantánamo Bay, where he has been held ever since.
-He has been on hunger strike since 2007, longer than any other detainee.

 “Although the authorities are trying to cover it up, the hunger strike at Gitmo is still going on and the military’s effort to suppress it as savage as ever.
 We’re fighting this brutality in federal court, but there is one man who has the power to end this pain.
 Obama must send cleared men like Emad home to their families at once.”

-Cori Crider, attorney for detainees in Guantánamo
+Reprieve’s Cori Crider, attorney for detainees in Guantánamo

 “All I ask is to be given my rights — the rights that are guaranteed by constitutions in all civilised nations.
 All I ask is to live free.”